Quantum Shortcut to Adiabaticity for State Preparation in a Finite-Sized Jaynes-Cummings Lattice: Counter-Diabatic Driving

 \emph{Eigenstates.} For a two-site JC lattice with two polariton excitations, the Hilbert space includes eight basis states: $|2,g\rangle_1 \vert 0,g\rangle_2$, $|1,e\rangle_1 \vert 0,g\rangle_2$, $|0,g\rangle_1 \vert 2,g\rangle_2$, $|0,g\rangle_1 \vert 1,e\rangle_2$, $|1,g\rangle_1 \vert 1,g\rangle_2$, $|0,e\rangle_1 \vert 1,g\rangle_2$, $|1,g\rangle_1 \vert 0,e\rangle_2$, and $|0,e\rangle_1 \vert 0,e\rangle_2$.
 In the first four states, both excitations occupy one of the two sites, while in the last four states, one excitation is located on each site.
 Using this basis set, the Hamiltonian $H_{\rm r}$ can be expressed as:

 For detuning $\Delta=0$, the eigenvalues of this Hamiltonian can be derived analytically as:

 In Fig.~\ref{fig4}(a), we plot the eigenenergies vs the hopping rate $J$ at $g=1$ and $\Delta=0$.
-We denote the eigenstates as $\vert v_i\rangle$, with $i\in[1,8]$, corresponding to the eigenvalues given in (\ref{eq:E1_8}).
-Here, $\vert v_7\rangle$ is the ground state, while $\vert v_1\rangle$ and $\vert v_2\rangle$ are degenerate states with $E_{1,2}=0$.
+We denote the eigenstates as $v_i$ with $i\in[1,8]$, corresponding to the eigenvalues given in (\ref{eq:E1_8}).
+Here, $v_7$ is the ground state, while $v_{1}$ and $v_{2}$ are degenerate states with $E_{1,2}=0$.

 \emph{Ramping of hopping rate $J$.} Assuming that the hopping rate is linearly ramped with $J=J_f t/T$, the target hopping rate $J_f=1$, $g\equiv 1$, and $\Delta\equiv0$.
-The CD Hamiltonian for this process can be obtained numerically using Eq.(\ref{eq:H1}).
-We simulate the dynamics of this system with the initial state being the ground state $\vert v_7\rangle$ for $J=0$ and with a total time $T=0.5\pi$.
+The CD driving $H_{1}$ can be obtained numerically using Eq.~(\ref{eq:H1}).
+We simulate the dynamics of this system with the initial state being the ground state $v_7$ at $J=0$ for a total evolution time of $T=0.5\pi$.
 In Fig.~\ref{fig4}(b), we plot the infidelity $1-F(t)$ of the quantum state at time $t$ as a function of $t/T$.
-The infidelity at the final time $T$ is above $0.4$ for the adiabatic evolution under the Hamiltonian $H_{\rm r}$, whereas it remains negligible when the CD Hamiltonian is applied.
+The infidelity at the final time $T$ exceeds $0.4$ under the adiabatic Hamiltonian $H_{\rm r}$, whereas it remains negligible when the CD driving is applied.

 By examining the eigenstates of $H_{\rm r}$, we find that the eight eigenstates can be divided into two subsets.
-The first subset contains three states: ${\vert v_{2}\rangle,\, \vert v_{3}\rangle,\, \vert v_{4}\rangle}$, while the second subset contains the remaining five states, including the ground state $\vert v_{7}\rangle$.
-When varying the hopping rate $J$, the only nonzero transition matrix elements are between states within the same subset; there are no diabatic transitions between states from different subsets.
-When the initial state is from the first subset, the relevant diabatic transitions occur only within that subset.
-Thus, the CD Hamiltonian can be simplified by retaining only the counter-diabatic terms for the first subset in $H_{1}$, leading to the construction of a new CD Hamiltonian with these terms.
-Using this approach, we obtain a simplified CD Hamiltonian:
+The first subset contains three states $\{v_{2},\, v_{3},\,v_{4}\}$; while the second subset contains the remaining five states, including the ground state $v_{7}$.
+When varying the hopping rate $J$, the only nonzero transition matrix elements are between states within the same subset, and there is no diabatic transition between states in different subsets.
+Thus, for an initial state in the first subset, we consider the CD driving $H_{1}^{\prime}$ that only eliminates the diabatic transitions between eigenstates in this subset.
+As detailed in Appendix B, we derive